PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 “People close doors after them.” he said to himself, cursing quietly, and thought: “What else do I need to know?”

 He removed his helmet and pulled his gauntlets off.
-His wrinkled, numb fingers awkwardly tried to unbuckle the straps on his greaves, and then each of the other, numerous, straps, clasps and buckles.
+Wrinkled, numb fingers awkwardly tried to unbuckle the straps on his greaves, and then each of the other, numerous, straps, clasps and buckles.

 With his armour removed, towel in hand, he was dry.
 He now understood the towel as an important piece of equipment.
 He had not packed any towels.
 The new clothes were mostly the same as his previous, since they were all standard knight issue.
 But the new overrobe had a slightly smaller royal insignia on it's crest.
-Possibly an older variance, and he wondered how many years it had been sitting in in storage.
+Possibly an older variance, and he wondered how many years it had been sitting in storage.

 His previous clothes were in a puddle-pile on the floor.
 He stared at them, thinking they would be cleaned and dried, and then: put into storage.
-His backpack, still soaked, was a reluctant burden, but he would get used to the weight before long.
-The visor on his helmet closed, he felt almost ready for the trail again.
+His backpack, still soaked, was a reluctant burden, but he would get used to the weight.
+The  helmet visor closed, he felt almost ready for the trail again.
 Just gather some more strength sitting here first.

 “”